berthott/nglaravel/readme.md

 ## How it works

-The package will set up a generic web route that will catch anything apart from /api URLs an forward it to a view including Angulars output scripts.
+The package will set up a generic web route that will catch anything apart from routes specified in the `except_routes` config, and forward it to a view including Angulars output scripts.
 In development these are the static files, in production a controller will read stats.json to include the correctly hashed files.

 ## Options